 - Bluesound Players are not equipped with a Microphone.
 Bluetooth cannot be used for two way communications such as a telephone headset or Skype.

-- The IOGear GBU521 Bluetooth 4.0 USB adapter and Targus 4.0 Micro USB Adapter are both BluOS certified and approved by Bluesound for classic Bluesound Players.
+- The IOGear GBU521 Bluetooth 4.0 USB adapter and Targus 4.0 Micro USB Adapter are both BluOS certified and approved by Bluesound for 1st Generation Bluesound Players.
 All other adapters may have performance issues or not work at all.